 This is the most scenic class 2 section along the Wasatch Front.
 The water tends to be cold; I believe it comes off the bottom of Deer Creek.
 Popular for tubing, rafting, beginner kayaking, and its a great SUP run too.

-Be careful at the railroad bridge.
-Stay right.
+Be careful at the railroad trestle bridge, 2.4 miles into the run.
+Stay right, and must move right.
 There have been some bad accidents here; if unsure or with small kids, do the easy portage on the right.

 There is a nice class 2 run from below the dam to the first rest stop/park below the dam.
 Just below the park, is a private lot with camping trailers/camps that let's you park for $5.
 There is also a rafting outfitter here that runs the same stretch.
 I paid them $5 to haul me and my boat to the put-in and didn't need to pay the $5 parking fee.

 Pogo's Dead.
 Some major alterations by Natural Resources have eliminated the pool and drop.
 However, this is the famed bridal veil section and still offers some excellent class III-IV paddling.
 The crux in bridal veil is the last left hand turn below the site of the old tramway.
 Scout it as wood often collects there.
 Everything downstream is straight forward.
 Be aware of a river wide log after the last footbridge crosses the river.
 You can sneak through the left channel but it's not entirely obvious.

 Flows: It seems like the CUWCD changes their website every year.
 Currently, flow can be calculated from this site:

 Add "Murdock Canal", and the "Murdock over Weir" values.
 I am sure once the water mastrs know were onto this they'll change it again.